jonnyhoeven/justme.dev/index.md

       link: /blog

 features:
-  - title: <a href="/projects/gitops-workshop">Kubernetes Git-Ops Workshop</a>
+  - title: <a href="/project/workshop">Kubernetes Git-Ops Workshop</a>
-    details: <a href="/projects/gitops-workshop">This Workshop will teach you how to create your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application from a Git-Ops perspective.
-This is the way.</a>
+    details: <a href="/project/workshop">This Workshop will teach you how to create your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application from a Git-Ops perspective.</a>
-  - title: <a href="/posts/gorilla-cli">Gorilla CLI</a>
+  - title: <a href="/post/gorilla-cli">Gorilla CLI</a>
-    details: <a href="/posts/gorilla-cli">Gorilla CLI powers your command-line using LLM.
+    details: <a href="/post/gorilla-cli">Gorilla CLI powers your command-line using LLM.
 Simply state your objective and Gorilla CLI will generate potential commands for execution.</a>
-  - title: <a href="/posts/logseq">Logseq</a>
+  - title: <a href="/post/logseq">Logseq</a>
-    details: <a href="/posts/logseq">Logseq is a privacy-first, open-source platform for knowledge sharing and management.
+    details: <a href="/post/logseq">Logseq is a privacy-first, open-source platform for knowledge sharing and management.
 It focuses on privacy, longevity and user control.</a>
 ---